 - Plus get more ideas for make ahead salads and fall recipes.

-Butternut squash farro salad with radicchio and apple
+Butternut squash farro salad with apple

 Ingredients

-- 10 ½ oz butternut squash 300g, peeled and de-seeded weight
+- 3 cups butternut squash peeled and diced volume/weight

 - 1 red pepper

-- 3 tablespoon olive oil
+- 3 tablespoon extra virgin olive oil

 Instructions